Postselection technique for optical Quantum Key Distribution with improved de Finetti reductions: Application to the Three State Protocol

 Bob's measurement setup is identical to that considered in \cite{nahar_imperfect_2023, boaron_secure_2018} as depicted in \cref{fig:3StateExpSetup}.
 Both detectors here are threshold detectors, with 2 and 3 time-bins respectively.
 So there are $2^5$ possible click patterns.
-We define the cross-click event cc to be any click pattern that records a click in both detectors while ignoring all clicks in the middle time slot of the Mach-Zehnder interferometer.
+We define the cross-click event cc to be any click pattern that records a click in both detectors, while ignoring all clicks in the middle time slot of the Mach-Zehnder interferometer.
 As shown in Appendix C of Ref.~\cite{nahar_imperfect_2023}, we can then find

 where $t$ is Bob's basis-choice beam-splitting ratio.
-This now lets us use the flag-state squasher described in \cref{lemma:FSS}.
+This now lets us use the WPFSS described in \cref{lemma:FSS}.

 We have some choice of coarse-graining the events when using the flag-state squasher.
-However, having fewer events leads to a smaller flag space which in turn decreases the dimension of the problem improving the usage of the postselection technique.
+However, having fewer events leads to a smaller flag space which in turn decreases the dimension (see \cref{eq:WPFSSOpticalDimension}) of the problem improving the usage of the postselection technique.
 Thus, we coarse-grain the events to only consider the event in which no detector clicks, the events in which a single detector in a single time-bin clicks, the cross-click event, and all other events.
 This coarse-graining results in 8 flag states.
 For the simulations here, we choose the photon-number cutoff to be $1$.
-Thus, Bob's system consists of 1 block of dimension 2 (qubit space), and 9 blocks of dimension 1 (vacuum and flags). \cref{cor:liftToCoherentvarxBlockDiagonal} can thus be used with $x = 4^2+9\ 2^2 = 52$.
-We let $\sigma^{\otimes n}_{ABE}$ be the state on which the protocol is run.
+Thus, Bob's system consists of 1 block of dimension 2 (qubit space), and 9 blocks of dimension 1 (vacuum and flags).
+Thus, \cref{eq:WPFSSOpticalDimension} gives us the dimensional-dependent term $x = 4^2+9\ 2^2 = 52$ to be used in \cref{item:PScost} of the recipe.